Programming Microcontrollers in C++

 Goal

-• formation of theoretical knowledge and practical skills in the field of programming in C++ language of electronic devices of automated control systems based on microprocessor controllers.
+- formation of theoretical knowledge and practical skills in the field of C++ programming of electronic devices of automated control systems based on microprocessor controllers.

 Objective

-• mastering the basics of structured and modular programming in C++;
+- - mastering the basics of structural and modular programming in C++;

-• acquisition of software development skills for microcontrollers of the ATmega family;
+- - acquisition of skills of software development of microcontrollers of ATmega family;

-• developing skills in software control of electronic devices of automation systems made on the basis of microcontroller boards.
+- - formation of skills of software control of electronic devices of automation systems, made on the basis of microcontroller boards.

 Learning outcome: knowledge and understanding

-• select instrumental and debugging tools for development and simulation when creating software for electronic devices and automation systems based on microprocessor controllers;
+- select tool and debugging means of development and simulation when creating software for electronic devices and devices of automation systems based on microprocessor controllers;

 Learning outcome: applying knowledge and understanding

-• apply structured and modular programming technologies in C++ language when developing software for microprocessor controllers of control systems
+- apply technologies of structural and modular programming in C++ language when developing software for microprocessor controllers of control systems;

 Learning outcome: formation of judgments

-• organize the process of developing and implementing software systems for automated control systems for various production facilities;
+- organise the process of development and implementation of software complexes of automated control systems for various production facilities;

 Learning outcome: communicative abilities

-• formulate problems and presentations of the proposed design solution in the field of organizing work on the development and operation of microprocessor complexes in automation systems, both for specialists and non-specialists;
+- of the proposed project solution in the field of organisation of works on development and operation of microprocessor complexes in automation systems, both for specialists and non-specialists;

 Learning outcome: learning skills or learning abilities

-• be proficient in the C++ programming language for developing and operating software for automated control systems.
+- master the C++ programming language for the development and operation of software for automated control systems.

 Teaching methods

-interactive lecture (use of the following active forms of learning: guided (controlled) discussion or conversation; moderation; demonstration of slides or educational films; motivational speech);
+interactive lecture (application of the following active forms of learning: guided (guided) discussion or conversation; moderation; demonstration of slides or educational films; motivational speech);

-information and communication (classes in a computer class using professional software packages);
+information and communication (computer class with the use of professional application packages);

-search and research (independent research activities of students during the learning process).
+search and research (independent research activity of students in the learning process).

 Assessment of the student's knowledge